 The number of shares of our Common Stock that will be issuable upon exercise of the warrants issued to Millennium Partners is based upon fluctuations in the market price and the number of shares of our Common Stock that will be issuable upon conversion of the Preferred Stock held by Messrs.
 Weissman and Levin is subject to anti-dilution provisions, so the actual number of shares of our Common Stock that will be issuable and beneficially owned upon exercise of the warrants and conversion of the Preferred Stock cannot be determined at this time.
-As a result, we have agreed to register, and in this registration statement of which this prospectus is a part, we are registering a number of shares of Common Stock that is greater than the number of shares of Common Stock currently beneficially owned by the selling stockholders.
+As a result, we have agreed to register a number of shares of Common Stock that is greater than the number of shares of Common Stock currently beneficially owned by the selling stockholders.